knwright/Hard_Refresh/README.md

 ### __Skater Stats Linear Regression Analysis__

-* Using Strenght of Schedule, Power Play Goals Against, Power Play Opportunities Against and Save Percent as features to train the model.
+* Using Even Strength Goals, Power Play Goals, and Short-handed goals as features to train the model.

 ![Linear Regression of Skater Stats](images/skater_regression_3.png)